michael-milette/wordpress-relevanssi_extras/README.md

 ## Frequently Asked Questions

-IMPORANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
-If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/wordpress-relevanssi_extras/issues).
+IMPORTANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
+If you find a problem, please help by reporting it in the [Bug Tracker](https://github.com/michael-milette/wordpress-relevanssi_extras/issues).

 ### Are there any security considerations?